AsenSantev/old-macdonald/README.md

 https://docs.google.com/document/d/1Fhj0msP2sjV75CWnzHrb4S6BNm-sog2iUzOM2DaGC58/edit?usp=sharing

 ## How to locally run the app:
+1. Make sure you have installed npm v.12.x.
-1. Install all dependencies: `npm install`.
+2. Install all dependencies: `npm install`.
-2. Run app with `ng serve`.
+3. Run app with `ng serve`.
-3. In your browser navigate to `http://localhost:4200/`.
+4. In your browser navigate to `http://localhost:4200/`.
-4. Enjoy!
+5. Enjoy!

 ## How to use the app
 1. Your default view is the animal cards.